pearcetm/jsproteinmapper/README.md

 ```

 ### setTracks()
-Mutation tracks are bar graphs of other data that serve to provide context about the localization of variants relative to the protein structure.
+Variant tracks are bar graphs of other data that serve to provide context about the localization of variants relative to the protein structure.
 These data can be provided during initialization as a [configuration option](#configuration-options), but can also be added after the widget has been created, using the setTracks() function.

-Whether setting up mutation tracks during configuration or using the `setTracks()` function, the data should be organized as an **array of objects** - the array defines the order of the tracks, and each object contains fields for the *label* and the *data* for that track.
+Whether setting up variant tracks during configuration or using the `setTracks()` function, the data should be organized as an **array of objects** - the array defines the order of the tracks, and each object contains fields for the *label* and the *data* for that track.
 See the section on [variant track data objects](#variant-tracks) for details of how the track data should be structured.

 In the example below, two tracks of variant data are added, to allow comparisons to external and internal databases.
 ```javascript